Wwb-Daniel/Video.Nw/README.md

-# VideoNew - TikTok-like Video Sharing App
+# OmniPlay - Modern Video Sharing Platform

-VideoNew is a modern video sharing application built with React, TypeScript, and Supabase.
+OmniPlay is a modern video sharing application built with React, TypeScript, and Supabase.
 It provides a TikTok-like experience where users can upload, view, and interact with short-form videos.

 ## Features